dougeby/IntuneDocs/intune/app-protection-policy-settings-log.md

 # Review app protection logs in the Managed Browser

-You can access the logs through the Managed Browser in troubleshooting mode on a mobile client.
+You can access the logs by enabling Intune Diagnostics Mode for an application on a mobile client.
 The following table shows the name and an explanation of the settings recorded in the log.

 ## App protection policy settings